Accelerating Digital Transformation in Retail Industry

 Digital Transformation in Real

 Ironically, this is actually the game of big and medium players of Retail segment.
 For example, Amazon Go who has a unique concept – a store set up with cameras and sensors that track a shopper’s every move.
 It is clear that Amazon Go is not about the ROI of a cashier-less store.
-Proper training is given to the AI involved to identify specific shopper or consumer behaviors.
+Proper training is given to the AI involved to identify specific shopper or consumer behaviours.

 In this process of accelerating digital transformation in retail a large amount of data gathered.
 Each move of the shopper.
 Every product or item they picked up and then dropped in a bag.
 Every label read and product replaced on the shelf.
 But it is also an enormous amount of data about the blackest box in retail today: the store.
 One thing I’ve learned in my own travels is that innovative retailers do not define ROI in terms of optimizing processes.
 Instead, they look for projects that create opportunities to gather data – all kinds of data, including the expected and the unexpected.